 While you may have insurance policies in place, you may not be adequately covered.
 This session will discuss common coverage concerns and factors that affect business insurance premiums.
 Risk management culture, best practices for fleet/driving, as well as bonding, will also be discussed.

-This session will be led by Nate Hoyle, Rick Johnson, and Bill Walters from Federated Insurance.
+This session will be led by Nick Nasti, Ross Dvorak, and Steve Ward from Federated Insurance.

 Planning and managing materials on a project can take up a significant amount of time before you even get to the jobsite and then also have a significant impact on the labor effectiveness on the jobsite.
 While the contractor is responsible for the results, the supply chain is a large and complex ecosystem and often difficult to navigate.
 The current state of the supply chain, the “digital thread concept,” industry-proven best practices, and useful tools to see more predictable, efficient, and profitable projects will be discussed.